New Products

 Pickleball may be easy to pick up, but finding the right paddle isn’t always as straightforward.
 With so many shapes, core types and materials to choose from, it can be hard to know where to start — especially if you're buying your first paddle or upgrading after some experience on the court.
 Marketing labels like "control" or "power" can offer a rough guide, but understanding the actual design features of a paddle is what really matters.

 This guide breaks down the key characteristics to look for when choosing the best pickleball paddle for your style.
-Below, we explain how the design of a paddle affects your performance and feel, and what to consider when comparing options.
+Below, we explain how the design of a paddle affects your performance and feel and what to consider when comparing options.

 How to choose a pickleball paddle: 5 features that matter

 If you're figuring out how to choose a pickleball paddle, these are the features that have the biggest impact on how the paddle performs during play.
-Each one plays a role in how the paddle feels, how much control or power it offers, and how well it suits different types of players.
+Each one plays a role in how the paddle feels, how much control or power it offers and how well it suits different types of players.

 The overall weight of a paddle influences almost everything: swing speed, arm fatigue, shot control and power.
 Most paddles fall between 198 and 241 grams.
 Lighter paddles tend to be easier to manoeuvre and are preferred by players who prioritise speed and control, especially at the net.
 Heavier paddles generate more power and stability on groundstrokes or drives, but may lead to wrist or elbow fatigue if used for extended sessions.